Information and media literacy

-Information and media literacy (IML) enables people to show and make informed judgments as users of information and media, as well as to become skillful creators and producers of information and media messages.
-IML is a combination of information literacy and media literacy.
+Information and media literacy (IML) is a combination of information literacy and media literacy.
+It enables people to show and make informed judgments as users of information and media, as well as to become skillful creators and producers of information and media messages.
 The transformative nature of IML includes creative works and creating new knowledge; to publish and collaborate responsibly requires ethical, cultural and social understanding.

 IML is also known as media and information literacy (MIL).
 UNESCO first adopted the term MIL in 2008 as a "composite concept" combining the competencies of information literacy and media literacy.
 UNESCO emphasizes the importance of global education in media and information literacy, and in 2013 defined Media and Information Literacy (MIL) as the ability to access, evaluate, use, and create information and media content in critical and ethical ways.

 Prior to the 1990s, the primary focus of information literacy was research skills.
 Media literacy, a study that emerged around the 1970s, traditionally focuses on the analysis and the delivery of information through various forms of media.
 Information literacy, as a skill proposed as early as 1974, centers on an individual's ability to recognize information needs and effectively locate, evaluate, and use information.
 These days, the study of information literacy has been extended to include the study of media literacy in many countries like the UK, Australia and New Zealand.
 It is also referred to as information and communication technologies (ICT) in the United States.
 Educators such as Gregory Ulmer have also defined the field as electracy.Media literacy is the ability to actively inquire into and think critically about information.
-It includes the ability to understand, evaluate, and create media content, and is an essential skill in today’s information society.
+It includes the ability to understand, evaluate, and create media content, and is an essential skill in today's information society.
 Livingstone, Van Couvering, and Thumim (2008) described the distinction between media literacy and information literacy: "Media literacy views media as lenses or windows for observing the world and expressing the self, whereas information literacy sees information as a tool for taking action in the world."